MikeCheel/HlpAI/ai-todos.md

 ## Critical Code Quality Requirements

 **MANDATORY VERIFICATION BEFORE ANY WORK:**
-- Build must complete with ZERO errors and ZERO warnings
+- Build must complete with ZERO errors and ZERO warnings and ZERO messages.
 - ALL tests must pass (100% success rate)
 - Code coverage must be at least 70%